Haagerup property and Kazhdan pairs via ergodic infinite measure preserving actions: Definitions and preliminaries

 for each $n>0$.
-By Kolmogorov's 0-1 law that either $\mu(\Cal D(T))=0$ and hence $T$ is conservative or $\mu(\Cal D(T))=1$ and hence $T$ is totally dissipative.
+By Kolmogorov's 0-1 law that either $\mu(\mathcal D(T))=0$ and hence $T$ is conservative or $\mu(\mathcal D(T))=1$ and hence $T$ is totally dissipative.
 Thus, the first claim is proved.
-We do not provide a proof for the second claim because it is an almost verbal repetition of the proof of \cite{DaLe, Proposition~2.3}: just replace the reference to \cite{DaLe, Theorem~B} there with a reference to Corollary~1.4(ii).
-Of course, $\mu$ is not concentrated on a single orbit.
+We do not provide a proof for the second claim because it is an almost verbal repetition of the proof of \cite[Proposition~2.3]{DaLe}: just replace the reference to \cite[Theorem~B]{DaLe} there with a reference to Lemma~\ref{lem2.3}.
+Of course, $\mu$ is not concentrated on a single orbit. \end{proof}